zach-bergman/rails_engine_fe_7/README.md

 ## Setup

 Just like your week 1 project, this will be a new Rails app.
-You should fork this repository.
+You should NOT fork this repository.

 ```sh
 git clone <Rails Engine FE SSH>